The birth place of the Saudi Kingdom

 The Historical Addiriyah Development Program has embraced many modern schools of thought in its approach to highlighting the past.
 This promises to be a fascinating way to spend a day.

-Tours operating in Historical Diriyah
+Tour operators organizing trips in Historical Diriyah

 The birth place of the Saudi Kingdom (author: Andy Conder)